-- Twain Harte: Take in a round of golf or mini golf
+- Twain Harte: Take in a round of golf amongst beautiful pines or mini golf at a vintage course.

-- Pinecrest Lake: Rent a boat, fish, hike, swim, camp and take in a current movie in a lake shore, outdoor movie theatre under the stars in Stanislaus National Forest.
+- Pinecrest Lake: Rent a boat, fish, hike, swim, camp and take in a current movie in a lake shore, outdoor movie theater under the stars in Stanislaus National Forest.

 - Donnell Vista: Get blown away by the scenery with sweeping views of the Dardanelles and Donnell Lake.

-- Kennedy Meadows: Take a scenic trail ride, hike, camp or fish.
+- Kennedy Meadows: Take a scenic horseback trail ride, hike, camp or fish.

 Highway 120, Tioga Pass

-- Groveland: Visit for quaint coffee and tea shops, gift stores, mountain biking and historical points of interest, or take a trail ride the at Pine Mountain Lake equestrian center.
+- Groveland: Visit for quaint coffee shops, gift stores, golfing, mountain biking and historical points of interest.

 - Whitewater rafting: Go for a wet and wild ride on a trip down the Tuolumne River.